kskels/lab-openshift-workshop/workshop/content/exercises/03-services-and-routes.md

 oc apply -f redis-deployment.yaml
 ```

-To explose the service, create and save `redis-service.yaml` with the following contents
+To expose the service, create and save `redis-service.yaml` with the following contents

 ```yaml
 apiVersion: v1